 There are a number of documents that must be obtained, including the driver’s Trip Sheet, Log Books Time Card, and Route Schedule, along with all the driver’s manifests, logs, and other documents prepared by or on behalf of the driver within the last 30 days prior to the accident.

-Due to the devastating impact that the injuries could have on the life of the individual, people who are hurt in a truck accident might be entitled to pursue financial compensation for their damages.
+Due to the devastating impact that the injuries could have on the life of the individual, people who are hurt in a truck crash or accident might be entitled to pursue financial compensation for their damages.
 No one should have to bear the burdens of another person’s recklessness or negligence in a truck accident that they were not at fault.
 A successful personal injury suit can help you secure the financial assistance you need and deserve to pay for the medical bills, the lost earnings, and other damages.

 Is The Truck Driver Or Their Employer Responsible For An Accident Caused By Impaired Driving?

 Commercial truck drivers in New York are not allowed to drive their trucks when their blood alcohol content (BAC) reaches 0.04% or higher.
 In case you or a loved one was injured in such an accident, both the driver and the trucking company that hired them can be liable for the injuries and damages you experienced.

 Who Can Be Held Liable If A Mechanical Failure Causes A Truck Accident?